 Well-written OKRs give you a sense of direction, enable you to focus on what’s truly important, and help you get your priorities straight.
 They also make it clear to everyone within the organization what a team or individual is working on at a given time — transparency check!

-And let’s be honest, it will be so much easier for your company to execute your OKRs if they are set the right way.
+And let’s be honest, it will be so much easier for your company to execute OKRs if they are set the right way.
 Well-written OKRs mean a well-outlined path to achieving them.
 You’ll feel confident about not only where you want to go but also how to get there.
-And you’ll be able to track the right metrics, which leads to more effective decision-making.
+Moreover, you’ll be able to track the right metrics, enabling effective decision-making.

 On the other hand, poorly written OKRs can undermine the hard work you put in to reap the benefits of OKRs.
 Writing unclear, difficult-to-grasp OKRs that are not in line with best practices can be a recipe for disaster.
 If your OKRs fail to convey your highest priorities clearly, you risk spending precious time on the wrong activities.
 Plus, it can be quite demotivating and costly to put your time and effort into something that doesn’t contribute to the bigger picture.

 Find out the 20 Most Common OKR Mistakes and how to avoid them